dev-11/bulb-energy-usage/README.md

 ### get_bill_by_energy_type

 Because the energy type determines the tariff and the final bill, I've introduced this method to calculate a sub-bill.
-Like an account with electricity and gas readings can have two sub bills.
+Like an account with electricity and gas readings can have two sub-bills.
 One for the electricity and one for the gas.

 ### get_reading_in_range